2024-learn/DevOps/DevopsBootcamp/artifactRepo-Nexus/notes.md

     - __soft delete:__ with cleanup policies and cleaning up components from a repo they do not actually delete, they will be marked for deletion
       - to actually delete the items, you need to compact the blob store
       - choose the task frequency: The frequency this task will run.
         - Manual - this task can only be run manually.
         - Once - run the task once at the specified date/time.
         - Daily - run the task every day at the specified time.
         - Weekly - run the task every week on the specified day at the specified time.
         - Monthly - run the task every month on the specified day(s) and time.
         - Advanced - run the task using the supplied cron string.
-    - you can also manually run the clean-up policy and compact the blob store instead of wating for the cron to kick in
+    - you can also manually run the clean-up policy and compact the blob store instead of waiting for the cron to kick in